-- Variable Rate Cash ISA up to 0.2 per cent
+- Online Cash ISA up to 0.2 per cent (variable)

 Ethical Bank Triodos, which also has a Good Egg mark from Good With Money, uses the money its savers deposit with it to lend out to real economy businesses making a positive environmental, social or cultural impact on the world.
-Offering stock market investments, crowd-funded Innovative Finance ISAs (IFISAs) as well as an ethical current account, Triodos is a true leader in the field of ethical personal finance.
+Also offering stock market investments, crowd-funded Innovative Finance ISAs (IFISAs) and ethical current and savings accounts, Triodos is a true leader in the field of ethical personal finance.

 Nationwide Building Society

-- One year triple access ISA 0.25 per cent
+- One Year Triple Access Online ISA 0.25 per cent (variable)

-- Fixed rate ISAs offering up to 0.35 per cent
+- Fixed Rate ISAs, offering up to 0.50 per cent

 Nationwide is the UK’s largest mutual, meaning it’s owned by and run for the benefit of its members.
 Because of the way it’s run, it says, it’s free to reinvest more profits into products and services that benefit members, rather than being driven by shareholders.
 It says doing the right thing by its members is at the heart of what it does.

-- One year fixed term Green cash ISA, Shariah principles 0.45 per cent
+- One Year Fixed Term Woodland Cash ISA, Shariah principles 0.68 per cent

 An Islamic Bank, Gatehouse avoids investing in industries considered to be unethical under Shariah principles, which in practice are the same as those frowned upon under Christianity.
 The firm states it will “only invest funds in ethical goods and services and, for example, does not invest in gambling, alcohol, tobacco or arms”.
 It invests in real estate and construction as well as sukuk, which are sometimes known as Islamic Bonds.

-Additionally, for every Green Saver account opened or renewed, Gatehouse will plant a tree in a UK woodland on the saver’s behalf.
+Additionally, for every Woodland Saver account opened or renewed, Gatehouse will plant a tree in a UK woodland on the saver’s behalf.